poteto/ember-changeset/README.md

 ## Usage

-First, create a new `Changeset` using the `changeset` helper or through JavaScript:
+First, create a new `Changeset` using the `changeset` helper or through JavaScript via a factory function:

 ```hbs
 {{! application/template.hbs}}